hepplerj/jasonheppler.org/content/about.md

   <h3>Can we meet for coffee?</h3>

-  <p>I'll make an effort to meet with anyone who reaches out, but in advance: I won't tweet about your project, you can't use me in your marketing, and I'm not investing in anything.
+  <p>In Covidtide this is a bit harder, but I'll make an effort to meet with anyone who reaches out.
+But in advance: I won't tweet about your project, you can't use me in your marketing, and I'm not investing in anything.
 All I have on offer is to listen to your story and offer advice if I have any to give.</p>

   <p>You can write great emails by following <a href="http://humbledmba.com/how-to-email-busy-people">this advice from Jason Freedman</a>:</p>